d365collaborative/d365fo.tools/docs/Get-D365ClickOnceTrustPrompt.md

 schema: 2.0.0
 ---

-# Get-D365LogicAppConfig
+# Get-D365ClickOnceTrustPrompt

 ## SYNOPSIS
-Get the registered details for Azure Logic App
+Get the ClickOnce configuration

 ## SYNTAX

 ```
-Get-D365LogicAppConfig [<CommonParameters>]
+Get-D365ClickOnceTrustPrompt [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the details that are stored for the module when it has to invoke the Azure Logic App
+Creates the needed registry keys and values for ClickOnce to work on the machine

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-D365LogicAppConfig
+Get-D365ClickOnceTrustPrompt
 ```

-This will fetch the current registered Azure Logic App details on the machine.
+This will get the current ClickOnce configuration

 ## PARAMETERS